JesseEmond/matasano-cryptopals/README.md

     = v
   ```

-  Regarding the FIP 186-4 parameter generation procedure, it seems a bit cryptic at first.
+  Regarding the FIPS 186-4 parameter generation procedure, it seems a bit cryptic at first.
 I found [this answer](https://stackoverflow.com/a/21273368/395386) helpful in understanding why it is done this way -- it is mainly to be able to verify the generation through a seed.
-The computation shifts and adds multiple hash outputs to generate a pseudorandom sequence, then subtracts a remainder to have it be `p = 1 mod 2q` (IIUC so that `q` divides `p-1`, and so that it has an odd number).
+The computation shifts and adds multiple hash outputs to generate a pseudorandom sequence, then subtracts a remainder to have it be `p = 1 mod 2q` (IIUC so that `q` divides `p-1`, and so that it is an odd number).
 Alternatively, we could have generated a sequence of random bits, set the top and bottom bits to `1`, and done a similar trick to make `p = 1 mod q`.

 - [x] [44.
 DSA nonce recovery from repeated nonce](src/set_6/44.py)